-- 1. Contact the instructor; do this verbally within five (5) days and if not satisfied with this decision, see - 2.
-The dean of Academics; do this in writing within five (5) days of decision by the instructor.
-The Dean of Academics will respond in writing within five (5) working days.
-If still not satisfied with this decision, see - 3.
-The President; do this in writing within five (5) days of the decision of the Dean of Academics.
-The President will respond to this in writing within two (2) working weeks.
-If still not satisfied with this decision, see - 4.
-The grievance committee; do this in writing within five (5) days of the decision of the President.
-The grievance committee will respond to this and conduct a hearing with the student present at the hearing.
-The decision of the grievance committee is final and no other recourse is available to the student.
-The grievance committee will respond in writing to the student within two (2) working weeks.
+- 1. The student will first contact the instructor/staff/administrator in writing within five (5) business days stating the objection and the party will reply to the objection in writing and if student is not satisfied with this decision, the student will see the Dean of Academics. - 2.
+The student will next address the Dean of Academics in writing within five (5) business days of decision by the instructor/staff/administrator.
+The Dean of Academics will respond in writing within five (5) business days.
+If student is not satisfied with this decision, the student will see the SCC President. - 3.
+The student will address the SCC President in writing within five (5) business days of the decision of the Dean of Academics.
+The President will respond in writing within ten (10) business days.
+If still not satisfied with this decision, the student will have the opportunity to submit objection to grievance committee. - 4.
+The student will lastly address grievance committee this in writing within five (5) business days of the decision of the SCC President.
+The grievance committee will respond and conduct a hearing with the student present at the hearing.
+The decision of the grievance committee is final, and no other recourse is available to the student.
+The grievance committee will respond in writing to the student within ten (10) business days.